Role and function of controllers

 Network controllers enable policy-based network automation, allowing administrators to define and enforce network policies programmatically.
 Policies specify rules and configurations for traffic routing, access control, quality of service (QoS), security, and other network functions.
 Controllers use policy-based automation to dynamically provision network resources, enforce compliance with organizational policies, and adapt to changing business requirements.

-You may also like to read -- Connecting a router to a switch in Packet Tracer
+You may also like to read -- Check the Routing Table on a Router in Packet Tracer

 Dynamic Network Provisioning: